BretteFitzgibbon/World_Population_Growth_and_Distribution/README.md

 -- Uses 26 functions to query the data in different ways and gain insights.

--- Provides a user-friendly interface for people to explore their demographic curiosities.
+-- Provides a user-friendly interface for people to explore their demography curiosities.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------